<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 2. They prescribe medication without fixing the root cause.

 Some doctors (especially neurologists) will prescribe medication to get rid of symptoms like nausea and migraines without finding and fixing what’s causing your problems.
-While medication is helpful in managing day-to-day living, it’s not a cure and it’s not even effective at managing symptoms for most concussion patients.
+While medication helps managing day-to-day living, it’s not a cure and it’s not even effective at managing symptoms for most concussion patients.
 Any doctor who wants to push medication without first determining whether those symptoms stem from a treatable condition is worth leaving for a second opinion.

 Note: Many doctors simply don’t have the tools to determine the underlying cause of your symptoms.
 This is not to say they are bad doctors, and they may help you keep your symptoms under control.
 But medication is not a substitute for treatment.
 You deserve more.